 3.30pmHit the road back to Melbourne – you should be back at your hotel before 5.00pm, in time to enjoy an evening out in the city.

 HighlightsWineriesDe Bortoli Yarra Valley EstateWith over 80 years in the game, there's not much the De Bortoli family don't know about wine.
-Pop in for a taste of their famous cool climate wines.WineriesGraceburn Wine Room & BistroGraceburn Wine Room is the cellar door for Mac Forbes Wines and now 30-seat bistro each weekend dedicated to showcasing stunning food and an extensive...Outdoor activitiesBallooning and scenic flightsRise above the Yarra Valley at sunrise on a silent, scenic hot air balloon flight – a tranquil way to experience the wonders of the landscape.
+Pop in for a taste of their famous cool climate wines.RestaurantsGraceburn Wine Room & BistroGraceburn Bistro offers a take on the modern Australian Bistro.Chef Kate Kilsby brings a fresh approach with a strong focus on sustainability, locally...Outdoor activitiesBallooning and scenic flightsRise above the Yarra Valley at sunrise on a silent, scenic hot air balloon flight – a tranquil way to experience the wonders of the landscape.